 Obviously, everyone is different, and everyone will need different things for their trip.
 Some people will hike lots, and need walking gear and decent shoes, while others may never set foot outside of the cities.
 Some people take running shoes or yoga mats to keep up their exercise routine – something that I’d never consider! – while still others will consider beauty products or hair straighteners far more important than outdoor equipment.
-These tips are pretty general, but they should give you an idea of how to trim the fat and only take what you really need.
-Remember, you’ll be carrying everything you take on your own back – so only take what you really need.
+Packing lists vary from trip to trip, depending on destination or travel style, so these tips are pretty general.
+But, they should give you an idea of how to trim the fat and only take what you really need.
+Remember, you’ll be carrying everything you take on your own back – so only take the travel gear you really need.

 Footwear: I only take three pairs of shoes with me, and that should be all you need for most trips.
 One pair of sturdy trainers or walking shoes (or walking boots if you’re planning some serious hiking or mountain climbing); one pair of comfortable pumps, plimsolls or lightweight trainers like Converse; and one pair of flip flops, should be enough to keep you going through any length of trip.
 Remember, you can replace shoes or flip flops if they get worn (or if you get bored of them).
 Shoes are among the bulkiest and heaviest items you can pack, so take as few as possible.